Lambeth like the rest of England is in step 4 of the roadmap out of lockdown, meaning most of the legal restrictions have been lifted.

 - have been told to self-isolate because you’re in close contact with a Covid-19 case

-- have returned from another country.
-People arriving from countries on the travel ban red list will self-isolate in Government‑approved hotels
+- have entered England from an amber list country.
+People arriving from countries on the red list will quarantine in managed hotels

 For more information on how to self-isolate if you live alone, with others or with vulnerable people and what support you can access, see our self-isolation guidance.